Estimated reading time: 7 minutes

 Finally, there is the spiral-wound lining method.
 This strategy takes one long length of pipe and mechanically winds it into place.
 This is most often used for long sections of municipal pipelines.

 Pipe bursting involves shattering the old pipe and inserting a new pipe into the space left behind.
-With pipe ramming, the old pipe stays in the ground and a new pipe laid, or rammed, into the earth next to it.
-The original pipe is disconnected and service is diverted to the new one.
+With pipe ramming, the old pipe stays in the ground, and a new pipe is laid, or rammed, into the earth next to it.
+The original pipe is disconnected, and service is diverted to the new one.

-Overall, trenchless pipe repair is one of the best options for you to consider if you need to fix your sewer line.
+Overall, trenchless pipe repair is one of the best options to consider if you need to fix your sewer line.
 It’s less invasive, more cost-effective, and lasts longer than traditional services.